-ADNOC Distribution is the leading retail fuel brand in the UAE, with 502 owned and operated retail fuel stations as of 31 December 2022.
-It operates fuel service stations in all seven UAE emirates, and it is the largest operator in Abu Dhabi, Sharjah, and the Northern Emirates.
-ADNOC Distribution also operates in Saudi Arabia with 66 service stations as of 31 December 2022.
+ADNOC Distribution is the leading retail fue in the UAE, with 502 owned and operated re fuel stations as of 31 December 2022.
+It op fuel service stations in all seven UAE emirat and it is the largest operator in Abu Dhabi, Sharjah, and the Northern Emirates.
+ADNO Distribution also operates in Saudi Arabia w 66 service stations as of 31 December 202

-The Company's retail fuel business is highly cash-generative, with stable, regulated unit fuel margins in the UAE and iconic branding at strategically located sites.
-It benefits from a fuel supply agreement with its parent company, ADNOC.
-This arrangement guarantees supply on terms that provide the Company a competitive advantage.
+The Company's retail fuel business is highly cash-generative, with stable, regulated unit fuel margins in the UAE and iconic branding strategically located sites.
+It benefits from a fuel supply agreement with its parent comp ADNOC.
+This arrangement guarantees supp on terms that provide the Company a competitive advantage.

-ADNOC Distribution's relationship with ADNOC, as well as the Company's extensive fuel distribution infrastructure, the largest in the UAE, provides the Company inherent advantages over competitors and creates high barriers to market entry for future challenger brands.
+ADNOC Distribution's relationship with ADN as well as the Company's extensive fuel distribution infrastructure, the largest in the provides the Company inherent advantages competitors and creates high barriers to ma entry for future challenger brands.